Epersea/freelancer_helper_rails/README.md

-Freelancer Helper is a web app with utilities to help freelancers get organized, earn more and work less.
-This is version 2.0 using Ruby on Rails, with a major code refactor and new functionalities.
+Freelancer Helper is a web app with utilities to **help freelancers get organized, earn more and work less**.
+This is version 2.0 using **Ruby on Rails**, with a major code refactor and new functionalities.
 You can check the first version (using Python and Flask) in [this repo](https://github.com/Epersea/freelancerhelperLEGACY).

 ## KEY POINTS: WHAT I LEARNED
 This is a **practice project for learning Ruby on Rails**.
 These are the main functionalities I have used:
-- **Model** creation and validation, including **associations** `has_one, has_many, has_many through` and `belongs_to` **relationships**, and custom methods for creating and updating Model objects (which make use of the `tap` method).
+- **Model** creation and validation, including **associations** `has_one, has_many, has_many through` and `belongs_to`, and custom methods for creating and updating Model objects (which make use of the `tap` method).
 I have also implemented **transactions** and created callbacks with custom methods to ensure database integrity.
 - Use of **migrations** to create and update database tables.
 - **Controller** creation and routing.
 Some of my controllers implement the full range of Rails `:resources`, while others only implement a few selected actions depending on functionality requirements.
 Also, the Project routes implement **shallow nesting** to avoid cumbersome URLs.
 - I have defined **methods and callbacks at the application and controller levels** to restrict functionalities to authorized and logged in users.
 Controllers also make use of **strong params** for input sanitization.
 - **View** creation, including use of ERB logic and refactorization with **partials**.
 Many views include a notice div at the top to display useful information to users.
-I also modified the application layout to display a sidebar, with different links displayed depending on login status.
+I also modified the **application layout** to display a sidebar, with different links displayed depending on login status.
 - Implementation of **custom code** (RateCalculator class and subclasses), which can be found in `/lib`.
 - Use of Rail's **current attributes** to keep current user easily available to the whole application.
 - Model **concerns** and test authorization **helpers** to DRY the code.
 - **Unit testing** with Rspec
 - **Model, controller and system testing** with fixtures, using Minitest and Capybara.

 I have also seized the opportunity to learn a bit about **GitHub Actions** and have implemented a job that runs the test on pushes and pull requests.

 ## THE WHY AND THE HOW